 All ecommerce companies face growing changes and price hikes.

-Address these challenges by reigning in some efforts and doing customer research.
+Address these challenges by reining in weak efforts and doing customer research.
 Review customer information to see what they’re buying and why.
-Then, you might want to cut some under-performers or switch up how you use loss-leaders to drive more immediate conversions with top earners.
-Also, look for ways to use some efforts in multiple channels, such as social posts in email.
+Then cut underperformers, adjust loss leaders, and reuse strong content across channels, such as social posts in email.

 Challenges online marketplace sellers face #4: Economic uncertainty

-In terms of trade wars, review your suppliers.
-Look for areas to strengthen your relationships or find alternatives if your current partners become too expensive.
+In terms of tariffs, supplier volatility, or shipping disruption, review your suppliers.
+Look for areas to strengthen your relationships or find alternatives if current partners become too expensive.
 Consistent business is good for them too, so see where you can create a mutually beneficial relationship.

-Don’t spread yourself too thin with new markets and products or divisions before your main sales options can run on their own.
-It’s tempting to try and expand, but new products can come with a variety of R&D, marketing, customer profile, and other expenses that’ll put you at greater risk.
+Don’t spread yourself too thin with new markets, products, or divisions before your main sales options can run on their own.
+It’s tempting to expand, but new products can come with R&D, marketing, customer profile, and operating expenses that put you at greater risk.

 Challenges online marketplace sellers face #5: Stockouts and inventory overload

-Stockouts and inventory overload – tough issues with a potentially easy solution.
+Stockouts and inventory overload are tough issues with a potentially easy solution.

-With this in mind, it’s time to invest in leading warehouse software that’ll give you accurate counts at a moment’s notice.
-Thankfully, most solutions integrate with ecommerce platforms, so you’re not having to do a lot of coding and managing data on multiple fronts!
+With this in mind, invest in inventory management software for small businesses that gives you accurate counts at a moment’s notice.
+Most solutions integrate with ecommerce platforms, so you’re not having to do a lot of coding and manage data on multiple fronts.

 Give yourself an even better advantage by picking up a warehouse tool that analyzes your inventory and purchase history.
 These solutions can make predictions on inventory levels you’ll need and look for trends up or down in your supply curve.
-You might be able to save on inventory costs by not ordering as much in your traditional slow times, while the systems will give you minimum levels for re-orders to avoid ever going out of stock on your best sellers.
+You might be able to save on inventory costs by ordering less during traditionally slow times, while the systems give you minimum levels for reorders to avoid going out of stock on your best sellers.

 Challenges online marketplace sellers face #6: SEO mastery

-Here’s a question to get you started in this SEO and content retrofit: If a voice assistant like Alexa read your TOS or FAQ aloud, would the customer be able to get the information they needed or is it too dense to understand?
+Here’s a question to get you started in this SEO and content retrofit: If a customer read your terms, FAQ, or product page on a phone while comparing three sellers, would they understand what to do next?

 Challenges online marketplace sellers face #7: Returns, refunds, and fulfillment

-In our contemporary world, not only do online shoppers want a positive experience, but they also want adequate returns and refund policies.
+Online shoppers want a positive experience, but they also want returns and refund policies they can trust.

 You’ve got a few ways to ensure you go about returns, refunds, and fulfillment the right way.